voxsim/knowledge/tools/git.md

 ```

 This only works if you haven't pushed.
 If you have pushed, the only truly safe thing to do is `git revert SHAofBadCommit`.
 That will create a new commit that undoes all the previous commit's changes.
-Or, if the branched you pushed to is rebase-safe (ie. other devs aren't expected to pull from it), you can just use `git push -f`.
+Or, if the branch you pushed to is rebase-safe (ie. other devs aren't expected to pull from it), you can just use `git push --force-with-lease`.
 For more, see [the above section](#deleteremove-last-pushed-commit).

 <a name="delete-any-commit"></a>
 ### Delete/remove arbitrary commit